The Sportsman's Guide: Private Label Brands

 Sportsman's Guide also has several private label brands made up of items designed and sourced by company team members: Bolderton, Guide Gear, HuntRite, Castlecreek, and HQ ISSUE.

 Buyer’s Club

 Sportsman's Guide Buyer's Club Advantage Catalog was introduced in January 1995.
 Members pay an annual fee to receive various discounts and other benefits.

+Criticisms

+Multiple criticisms arose for the quality of the products sold, such as: torn seams, dented products, products full of mildew, etc.

+Criticisms also arose for the customer service quality, such as revoking the Buyer's Club discount on ammo for buying in bulk quantities.